 The results from this study are not generalisable to a wider group of homes.
-While the PassivSystems controllers are fitted in dwellings of a wide variety of types and ages, these are not representative of the overall UK building stock.
-The expectations built into the design of the PassivSystems user interface, with its 'script' (Akrich, 1992) asking for an 'occupancy schedule', may shape user interaction in a way that differs from households with less sophisticated control systems and those who operate their heating manually.
+While the PassivSystems controllers are fitted in dwellings of a wide variety of types and ages, there is no reason to expect that the sample of homes is representative of the overall UK building stock.
+The controllers were installed for a variety of motives, including as an option alongside solar panel installation and active choice by homeowners, so many of the users could be considered 'early adopters' rather than representative of the general population.
+The expectations built into the design of the PassivSystems user interface, with its 'script' (Akrich 1992) asking for an 'occupancy schedule', may shape user interaction in a way that differs from households with less sophisticated control systems and those who operate their heating manually.
 The optimum start feature added complexity to the analysis as different homes had different strategies for whether or not the home was heated in advance of an IN occupancy period.

 The sample for interviews was small.
+The responses represent the point of view of only one member of each household.
 Volunteers who responded to the request to participate in the study may be more aware of energy use in the home than the general population.
-Their responses represent the point of view of only one member of each household.